Aeroposta Argentina

-Ancestral parent: Lignes Aériennes Latécoère
+Parent company: Lignes Aériennes Latécoère

 A Breguet 14 aircraft used on the Casablanca–Dakar route.

-Founded at the end of the World War I, the "Lignes Aériennes Latécoère" was established in September 1919.
-The France–Morocco postal route became its first scheduled air service between Toulouse and Morocco, and which traveled along the cities such as Barcelona and Alicante on the east coast of Spain.
-On that same time its founder, Pierre-Georges Latécoère, created the "Compagnie Générale d'Entreprise Aéronautique" and in May 1922, the "Société Industrielle des Avions Latécoère".
+The airline Lignes Aériennes Latécoère was founded in the aftermath of World War I and established in September 1919.
+Its first scheduled postal route operated between Toulouse and Morocco, with stops in Barcelona and Alicante along the eastern coast of Spain.
+Around the same period, its founder Pierre-Georges Latécoère created the Compagnie générale d'entreprise aéronautique, and in May 1922 he established the Société industrielle des avions Latécoère.

-In order to extend the line between Casablanca and Dakar, Captain Joseph Roig departed on May 3, 1923, with a group of three biplanes, Bréguet XIVs which flew between Agadir, Cap Juby, Villa Cisneros, and Port Étienne, on the west coast of Africa.
-The arrived at their destination on May 22.
+To extend the line between Casablanca and Dakar, Captain Joseph Roig departed on 3 May 1923 with a group of three Bréguet XIV biplanes.
+The aircraft flew between Agadir, Cap Juby, Villa Cisneros and Port-Étienne on the west coast of Africa, arriving at their destination on 22 May.

-According to the plan he had conceived during the war by Pierre G. Latécoére, Captain Joseph Roig was sent to South America in May 1924 in order to consider extending the line between Natal, Brazil and Buenos Aires.
-In the capital city Joseph Roig met with officials of the Department of Civil Aviation of the War Office and explained that the aim of the directors of the Compagnie générale d'entreprises aéronautiques (CGEA) was that Buenos Aires would become terminal site of a future South American airmail line between that continent and France, and later to become a clearinghouse of airmail between Argentina, and its neighboring countries.
+According to a plan conceived during World War I by Pierre-Georges Latécoère, Captain Joseph Roig was sent to South America in May 1924 to examine the possibility of extending the route between Natal, Brazil, and Buenos Aires.
+In Buenos Aires, Roig met with officials of the Department of Civil Aviation of the War Office and stated that the directors of the Compagnie générale d'entreprises aéronautiques (CGEA) intended Buenos Aires to serve as the terminus of a future South American airmail route between the continent and France, and subsequently as a hub for airmail between Argentina and neighboring countries.

-President Dr. Marcelo Torcuato Alvear was excited about the idea and gave his approval for the company to send a mission to civil aviation.
-This time, Captain Roig and his group of three biplanes Bréguet XIV Renault, made a reconnaissance flight from Rio de Janeiro to Buenos Aires, landing on 14 January 1925, in El Palomar, accompanied by Paul Vachet pilots, Étienne Lafay and Victor Hamm and mechanics Gauthier, Estival and Chevalier.
-In unfavorable weather conditions in March 1925, they started back conducting aerial surveys between Rio de Janeiro and Pernambuco (Recife), that would be useful for future pilots of the Atlantic line.
-Two months later, in June 1925, regular air mail service between Toulouse, Casablanca and Dakar was established.
+President Marcelo Torcuato de Alvear approved the proposal and authorized the company to send a civil aviation mission.
+Captain Joseph Roig and a group operating three Bréguet XIV Renault biplanes conducted a reconnaissance flight from Rio de Janeiro to Buenos Aires, landing at El Palomar on 14 January 1925, accompanied by pilots Paul Vachet, Étienne Lafay and Victor Hamm, and mechanics Gauthier, Estival and Chevalier.
+In March 1925, under unfavorable weather conditions, the group began the return journey while carrying out aerial surveys between Rio de Janeiro and Pernambuco (Recife), which were intended to support future operations on the Atlantic route.
+In June 1925, regular airmail service was established between Toulouse, Casablanca and Dakar.